yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 The same variable name can only appear once in a pattern.
 So, `Sum(x, x)` is not a legal pattern.

-Names of constrants begin with a capital letter, with the exception of the reserved words `null`, `true`, `false`.
+Names of constants begin with a capital letter, with the exception of the reserved words `null`, `true`, `false`.

 An expression of the form `e match { case p1 => e1 ... case pn => en}`